ImpactInc/vfs/ftpd/Readme.md

 * Fix a couple of smaller bugs, like the date format in xferlog and the source port for active mode connections

+The original code was distributed under the LGPL license, so this module is also covered by the same `license.txt`.